Python3pkg/Nappy/wiki/NumerousMetric-class.md

     cmtID = m.comment("This is the comment")

 Creates a "comment" interaction on a metric.
 Returns the ID of the created interaction.

+### get_permission(userId=None)
+Example usage:

+    # u is some user ID; usually not hard-coded this way of course
+    u = '398534503984509802985'
+    p = m.get_permission(userId=u)
+    if p['readMetric']:
+        print("User has permission to read this metric")
+    else:
+        print("User does not have permission to read this metric")

+Gets the permission resource for a given user on a given metric.
+Note that the server enforces metric permissions but only does so for metrics that have their `visibility` set to "private".
+It's entirely possible for there to be inoperative permission resources hanging off of a non-private metric.

+There are, as of this writing, four permission fields in a permission resource:
+* readMetric
+* updateValue
+* editMetric
+* editPermissions

+See the NumerousAPI documentation for details on their semantics.
+Generally speaking, `readMetric` allows someone to read the value of a private metric, `updateValue` allows someone to write the value, `editMetric` allows updates to things like `description` and so forth, and `editPermissions` is required to grant anyone else permissions on the metric.

+It might be helpful to also read the [nr shell command](https://github.com/outofmbufs/Nappy/wiki/Shell-Command) description on how permissions work.

+The owner of a metric always has all permissions, regardless of what any attached permission resource for the owner might say.
+In other words:

+    m.get_permission()

+which, with the default userId, gets the permission resource for you, is a meaningless thing to do if you are the owner of the metric.

+A NumerousError exception with code 404 is raised for an attempt to get a permission resource that does not exist for the given user on the given metric.

+### set_permission(perms, userId=None)
+Example usage:

+    # u is some user ID; usually not hard-coded this way of course
+    u = '398534503984509802985'
+    p = { 'readMetric' : True, 'updateValue' : True }
+    m.set_permission(p, userId=u)

+This would set up user `398534503984509802985` with read and write permission on the given metric.

+The `userId` sent to the server comes either from the passed in permissions dictionary itself OR from the explicit `userId` argument; the argument (if not None) overrides any userId in the dictionary.
+If `userId` is specified in neither the call nor the dictionary then it defaults to `me` which will be the user associated with the apikey being used to talk to the server.

+NOTE that setting permissions for yourself, if you are the metric owner, "works" (attaches a permission resource) but has no effect.
+The server will always grant a metric owner full permissions on all metric operations for any metric you own, regardless of what any attached permission resource might say.

+Setting permissions on a metric that does not have `visibility` set to "private" will "work", in the sense that a resource will be attached and can be retrieved with `get_permission`; but it has no effect.

+If you do not have permission to set permissions on this metric, a `NumerousError` with code 403 (Forbidden) will be raised.

+### delete_permission(userId)
+Example usage:

+    # u is some user ID; usually not hard-coded this way of course
+    u = '398534503984509802985'
+    try:
+        m.delete_permission(u)
+    except numerous.NumerousError as e:
+        if e.code != 404:
+            raise

+Deletes the permission resource for the given user from the given metric.
+If there was no permission resource established for the given user, a NumerousError exception with code 404 (Not Found) will be raised.
+The above code shows how to ignore that as an example (while propagating any other type of error).

 ### photo(imgInfo, mimeType="image/jpeg")
 Example usage: